NEARBuilders/near-vite-start/README.md

 If developing in testnet and logging in with an Ethereum wallet, you will need to top up the created EVM wallet on NEAR Testnet.
 Go to [Aurora's NEAR wallet playground](https://near-wallet-playground.testnet.aurora.dev/), switch to the chain, connect to Metamask and load accounts, then Add funds.

+Note that you should also modify the Project IDs in [ethereum-wallet](./src/wallets/ethereum-wallet.ts) for the REOWN_PROJECT_ID.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: